rezrezrezrez/rezrezrezrez.github.io/_pages/about.md

 I am an undergraduate senior at Brooklyn College, majoring in mathematics (with a concentration in theoretical mathematics).
 My interests are algebraic geometry, arithmetic geometry, Galois representations, and cryptography.

-I am a member of [mathematics department's](https://www.brooklyn.edu/mathematics/) curriculum committee.
+I am a member of the [mathematics department's](https://www.brooklyn.edu/mathematics/) curriculum committee.